dfinance/dnode/README.md

 Motivation is allowing to implement DeFi products without headache.

-Additional information could be found in other repositories, that presents part of WB.
+Additional information could be found in other repositories, that presents part of DN.

-WB (Wings Blockchain) is technical name and will be changed in future.
+DN (Dfinance Blockchain) is technical name and will be changed in future.

 Other repositories related to Peg Zones could be found at [project page](https://github.com/dfinance).